 Oh I love to sell.
 I just make sure that people don’t ONLY sell.
 No one buys a magazine full of ads.
 I sell gently on non-sell days and I sell hard about every 4 weeks.

 That sounds like a good plan.
-I’ve been blogging for almost four years over on my travel blog Get In the Hot Spot and I’ve made every mistake in the book.
+I’ve blogged for almost four years over on my travel blog Get In the Hot Spot and I’ve made every mistake in the book.
 I’m still making them.
 But my blog traffic seems to have stabilized and I’m not seeing much growth.
 What would you say to all those intermediate bloggers like me who’ve reached a plateau?

 Most people hit a plateau because they’re not hunting for new markets.
 If you just build it, they won’t come.
 You have to do that.